jwr1995/PubSep/README.md

 In order to use dynamic mixing you will also need to change the ```base_folder_dm``` and ```rir_path``` hyperparameters, refer to https://github.com/speechbrain/speechbrain/blob/develop/recipes/WHAMandWHAMR/separation/README.md for more info on setting up dynamic mixing in SpeechBrain recipes.

 # Known issues
- * The main issue at present is mixed precision training with ```autocast``` enabled.
-The reason for this is unknown.
-At present we do not recommend trying to use this functionality.
+ * The main issue at present is mixed precision training for DTCN with ```autocast``` enabled.
+We do not recommend trying to use this functionality at present.

 # Paper
-Please cite the following paper if you make use of any of this codebase:
+Please cite the following papers if you make use of the respective part of this codebase:
 ```
 @INPROCEEDINGS{dtcn23,
   author={Ravenscroft, William and Goetze, Stefan and Hain, Thomas},
   booktitle={ICASSP 2023 - 2023 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)},
   title={Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation},
+  month={June}
   year={2023},
   volume={},
   number={},
   pages={1-5},
   doi={10.1109/ICASSP49357.2023.10095230}}
+@INPROCEEDINGS{tdconformer23,
+  author={Ravenscroft, William and Goetze, Stefan and Hain, Thomas},
+  booktitle={Workshop on Automatic Speech Recognition and Understanding 2023 (ASRU 2023)},
+  title={On Time-Domain Conformers for Monaural Noisy Reverberant Speech Separation},
+  month={Dec}
+  year={2023}}
 ```